 For more on UCAT scoring, check out our UCAT Scores page.

-The more practice questions you do, the quicker you will be able to recognise the kind of patterns that commonly reoccur in exams.
+Familiarise Yourself With The Question Types.
+This section assesses your ability to recognise patterns, so the more UCAT practice you do, the quicker you will be able to recognise the kind of patterns that commonly reoccur in exams.

-Put each set through a set of questions that help you rule out obvious patterns.
+Be Strategic.
+Put each set through a series of questions that help you rule out obvious patterns.
 For example, is there a colour pattern?
 Is there symmetry?
 Does the pattern correlate to the number of shapes?

 Want to try Abstract Reasoning questions now?
 Go to our UCAT Question Bank!